stevenctl/blog/content/tech/chinese_app/index.md

 final iScore = tokenScores[i][1];

 // do some funny math to figure out _how_ confident the model is
-// this makes the numbers a bit more interperetable for tuning threshold final pB = exp(bScore / temperature) /
+// this makes the numbers a bit more interpretable for tuning threshold final pB = exp(bScore / temperature) /
     (exp(bScore / temperature) + exp(iScore / temperature));
 final pI = exp(iScore / temperature) /